nightwatchjs/nightwatch-docs/guide/getting-started/installation.md

   }
 }</code></pre>

+**Note:**

-**Note:** The above code-block assumes that you are using `@nightwatch/selenium-server` package with Selenium 4.
-If you are using selenium-server standalone jar file instead (downloaded from Selenium website), set the `server_path` property of `selenium` to point to the location of the jar file.
-And if you are using Selenium 3, remove the `command` property from `selenium`.
+The above configuration assumes that you are using `@nightwatch/selenium-server` package, which comes with Selenium 4 by default.
+You can install `@nightwatch/selenium-server` package with Selenium 3 by using the command `npm i @nightwatch/selenium-server@3`.

+If you are using selenium-server jar file instead (downloaded from Selenium website or Selenium GitHub Releases), set the `server_path` property of `selenium` to point to the location of the jar file.
+And if you are using Selenium 3 (through `@nightwatch/selenium-server` package or downloaded jar file), remove the `command` property from `selenium`.

 #### Running Selenium Automatically